DavidRiskus/LIBRARY-REGISTER-SYSTEM/README.md

 Requests to the server can be made to the endpoints specified in `server.js`.
 For details on the Models and the Fields they contain, check `data.js`

+## Running the Front-End Application

+Run the application in the development mode in 'LIBRARY-REGISTER-SYSTEM/front-end' i.e.:

+'python -m SimpleHTTPServer'

+check if the app is running on 'http://0.0.0.0:8000/'

 # Features